mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 Hi, I'm Nathan.
 Welcome to *M121-the MongoDB Aggregation Framework*.
 I'll be one of your instructors for this course.
 Throughout this course, we're going to discuss the *aggregation framework, a key feature of MongoDB*.
 You'll learn about *expressive filtering, powerful data transformation, statistical utilities and data analysis*, and how to do much more work with a single operation.

 This course is seven chapters long.
 With each chapter, there will be a new set of lesson videos.
 After most of these lessons, there will be a quiz to assess your learning of the material.
 At the end of each chapter, there will be a set of related lab exercises.
 Let's go over a few of the course logistics.

-The target audience-- this is a beginner's course focused on developer practices.
+The target audience -- this is a beginner's course focused on developer practices.

 If you're coming from an operations background, fear not, young grasshopper, we have something for you too.